Git-K3rnel/VulnHub/PWNLAB-INIT/README.md

 Host is up.
 Nmap done: 256 IP addresses (4 hosts up) scanned in 15.04 seconds
 ```
-the ip address is `192.168.127.133`, so we begin the enumeration phase
+Tthe ip address is `192.168.127.133`, so we begin the enumeration phase

 ## 2.Enumeration
 ```text